COVID-19 RETURN TO ALL UD CAMPUS LOCATIONS

 Maintain a distance of 6 feet or more from others in any entryway, hallway or waiting area and if you are dining with others who don’t live with you.

-When applicable, follow set occupancy limits for dining locations.
+When applicable, follow set occupancy limits for dining locations and do not move tables or chairs.

 When possible, sit at tables spaced at least 6 feet apart from other people and use outdoor seating areas.